awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

         --set image.tag=v1.10.1 \
         --set init.image.tag=v1.10.1
         ```
       + If your nodes have access to the Amazon EKS Amazon ECR repositories and are in an AWS Region other than `us-west-2`, then install the chart with the release name `aws-vpc-cni`\.
-Replace *eks\-ecr\-account* and *region\-code* with values from [Amazon container image registries](add-ons-images.md) for the AWS Region that your cluster is in\.
+Replace *eks\-ecr\-account*** with the value from [Amazon container image registries](add-ons-images.md) for the AWS Region that your cluster is in\.
+Replace *region\-code* with your AWS Region\.

         ```
         helm upgrade -i aws-vpc-cni eks/aws-vpc-cni \
         --namespace kube-system \
         --set image.account=eks-ecr-account \
         --set image.region=region-code \

         --set image.tag=v1.10.1 \
         --set init.image.account=eks-ecr-account
         --set init.image.region=region-code \

-        --set init.image.tag=v1.10.1 \
+        --set init.image.tag=v1.10.1
         ```
       + If your nodes don't have access to the Amazon EKS Amazon ECR repositories

         1. Pull the following container images and push them to a repository that your nodes have access to\.
 For more information on how to pull, tag, and push an image to your own repository, see [Copy a container image from one repository to another repository](copy-image-to-repository.md)\.
 We recommend using the version in the following commands, but if necessary, you can replace it with any [release version](https://github.com/aws/amazon-vpc-cni-k8s/releases)\.
-Replace *eks\-ecr\-account* and *region\-code* with values from [Amazon container image registries](add-ons-images.md) for the AWS Region that your cluster is in\.
+Replace *602401143452* and *region\-code* with values from [Amazon container image registries](add-ons-images.md) for the AWS Region that your cluster is in\.

            ```
-           eks-ecr-account.dkr.ecr.region-code.amazonaws.com/amazon-k8s-cni-init:v1.10.1
+           602401143452.dkr.ecr.region-code.amazonaws.com/amazon-k8s-cni-init:v1.10.1
-           eks-ecr-account.dkr.ecr.region-code.amazonaws.com/amazon-k8s-cni:v1.10.1
+           602401143452.dkr.ecr.region-code.amazonaws.com/amazon-k8s-cni:v1.10.1
            ```

         1. Install the chart with the release name `aws-vpc-cni` and default configuration\.
 Before running the installation, review the backup you made of the settings for your daemonset in a previous step and then review the [configuration settings](https://github.com/aws/amazon-vpc-cni-k8s/tree/master/charts/aws-vpc-cni#configuration) to determine if you need to set any of them\.
 Replace *registry/repo:tag* with your registry, repository, and tag\.